 Add a pinch of salt to milk and shake well to make it last longer.
 Salt retards the growth of bacteria that makes milk turn sour.
 Such a small amount will not alter the taste or be detectable in any way.

 Avoid leftovers.
 Your good intentions to make enough for lunch tomorrow too, will more than likely ensure you growing biology specimens in the back of the fridge.
 Prepare just what you will consume at one meal.
-(Exception: If you prepare an entire extra casserole to freeze for some later date, I don’t consider that leftovers; that’s a great idea.)
+(Exception: If you prepare an entire extra casserole to freeze for some later date, I don’t consider that to be leftovers; that’s a great idea.)

 Stretch fruit juice.
 Mix 50/50 with generic brand club soda or seltzer.